-Anticipated course and evolution of the Group for the financial year 2020
+Anticipated course and evolution of the Group for the financial year 2021

-For 2020, the Profile Group's strategy aims to further strengthen extroversion and continue growth in new markets.
-The Group systematically strengthens its presence and activities in foreign markets, in order to fully cover and serve the needs of the banking and investment sector, in which it has significant expertise.

-However, it should not be overlooked that in view of the Group's highly export-concentrated orientation, the prospects, results and course of both the Group and the Company are directly related to the situation and conditions prevailing in the global economy and market (e.g. exacerbation of the refugee-immigration problem, Brexit, declaration of pandemic by the WHO due to the corona virus with unpredictable effects on the world economy, deterioration of international relations, etc.).
+For 2021, the Profile Group's strategy aims to further strengthen extroversion and continue growth in new markets.
+The Group systematically strengthens its presence and activities in foreign markets, in order to fully cover and serve the needs of the banking and investment sector, in which it has significant expertise either through existing solutions of the Group, or through acquisitions in markets where the Group had no presence till now or can provide software solutions that could be combined with the existing ones.
+However, it should not be overlooked that in view of the Group's highly export-concentrated orientation, the prospects, results and course of both the Group and the Company are directly related to the situation and conditions prevailing in the global economy and market (e.g., COVID-19 pandemic, Brexit, deterioration of international relations, etc.).

 On the other hand, the Greek economy, which in the last decade has experienced the worst crisis in its post-war history, has managed to recover and enter a medium-term growth trajectory.
-The upgrade of Greece's debt, the issuance of low-interest bonds, the improvement of bank financing conditions, the recovery of confidence in the banking system and the complete abolition of restrictions on capital movements from 01.09.2019 certify the substantial progress made.
+The upgrade of Greece's debt, the issuance of low-interest bonds, the improvement of bank financing conditions, the recovery of confidence in the banking system and the complete abolition of restrictions on capital movements from 2019 certify the substantial progress made.
+According to the current predictions, Greek economy is expected to start recovering during the second semester of 2021 and much more in 2022, given the massive vaccination programs, achieving immunity for the larger percentage of the population and lifting restrictions that prevent economy from thriving.

-The above compose a special environmental mix which is currently difficult to assess, and which in any case creates a growing insecurity as to drawing definitive conclusions about developments during the financial year 2020.
+The above compose a special environmental mix which is currently difficult to assess, and which in any case creates a growing insecurity as to drawing definitive conclusions about developments during the financial year 2021.

-In any case, the Group's priorities for the current year include further improving its position in the markets of United Kingdom, France, Cyprus and the United Arab Emirates, as well as infiltrating new markets, mainly through:
+In any case, the Group's priorities for the current year include further improving its position in the markets of United Kingdom, France, Cyprus, the United Arab Emirates and Scandinavia, as well as infiltrating new markets, mainly through: